aasmirno/crabBot/README.md

 * -t  [token] : starts the bot with provided discord bot token

 ## Misc
-crabBot will create a log file in the folder that it is installed
+crabBot will create a log file in the folder that it is installed but this is (currently) easily changed by editing lines 73,74,83, and 94.

 Why command line?